priyanshu0463/amfoss-tasks/README.md

 # My views about the tasks

-This set of tasks was full of surprises and provided a great learning experience, as it encompassed a range of challenges, varying from beginner-friendly to very challenging.
-While working on these tasks, I gained a first-hand understanding of what people do in amfoss and the level of skill and expertise required to stand on par with other members.
-It was a rewarding and eye-opening experience, and it motivated me to continue learning and improving in order to contribute effectively to the group.
+The set of tasks provided were very thought provoking as there was no straightforward way to solve them, forcing me to approach them in a perspective that I would never have thought of otherwise.
+The problems themselves were on a spectrum of increasing difficulty.
+While working on these tasks, I slowly became aware of the trials and tribulations that awaited me if I wanted to be on par with the other members.
+The experience was indeed very rewarding and it helped me push through to continue to learn and improve myself in order to contribute effectively to the collective.